 Recruitment companies in Thailand are set up to enable a business to hire personnel.
 Recruitment companies can also assist Thai businesses to employ personnel from abroad.
 The recruitment industry in Thailand is quite a developed one, with many Thai professionals looking for places to work and expats interested in acquiring a job in the land of smiles.
 However, there is a set of rules which need to be followed in order to open a recruitment company and our specialists in company registration in Thailand can help you comply with these rules.

 License for recruitment companies in Thailand

-When opening a recruitment agency in Thailand, a license has to be issued by the Thai Labor Department which permits this type of services.
+When setting up a company in Thailand as a recruitment agency, a license has to be issued by the Thai Labor Department which permits this type of services.
 In order to be issued such a license, the business has to meet the following conditions:

 • The director of the company needs to be local.
 In case there are several directors, the board of directors has to name a Thai director who is authorized to sign for the recruitment business.
 Our company registration professionals in Thailand can offer more information on this matter;

 • The company must have minimum 51% local shareholder, either private persons or juridical entities;